 The period for completing and reporting CE hours for renewal of a pharmacist license is the time period between consecutive expiration dates of a license.
 For example, if the previous license expiration date was September 30, 2014, and the current expiration date is September 30, 2016, the CE reporting period is October 1, 2014 until September 30, 2016.

 A pharmacist with an inactive license is not required to report any CE hours at the time of renewal.
 A pharmacist that has been recently licensed is exempt from reporting CE during the first renewal period following the initial application.
-Any CE requirements imposed upon a pharmacist as part of a board order or agreed board order shall be in addition to the hours required to renew the license.
+Any CE requirements imposed upon a pharmacist as part of a disciplinary order shall be in addition to the hours required to renew the license.

 For the most current information on approved continuing education programs, please refer to Rule 295.8 of the Texas Pharmacy Laws and Regulations.

 Retention of Records